dhis2/settings-app/README.md

 }
 ```

-Additionally we also need to provide an Authentication header to the http requests as the dev server uses CORS to communicate with your local instance.
+Additionally we also need to provide an _Authorization_ header to the HTTP requests as the dev server uses CORS to communicate with your local instance.
 For this we will use a file that is only included when the dev environment is run and will be left out when running in production mode.
 Create a file called `dev-jquery-auth.js` to the root of the project and give this file the following contents.
 ```js
 jQuery.ajaxSetup({
     headers: {